 Our main farm partner is La Baraja Farm, a participant in Greenmarket’s New Farmer Development Project.
-They are providing the Vegetable Shares and the Pastured Egg Shares for the Tribeca CSA.
+They are providing the Vegetable Shares for the Tribeca CSA.
 In addition, they will be procuring fruit from neighboring farms for the Fruit Share.

 La Baraja Farm is located on 16 acres in the Black Dirt Region in the town of Goshen, New York.
 Goshen lies about 76 miles north of Tribeca and West of the Hudson in a valley area known for its extremely fertile soil left over from an ancient glacial lake bottom.